• Menu

 CATALAN/SPANISH RESTAURANTS

-• El Nacional – several restaurant concepts under one roof off the Gracia.
-Festive don’t miss it.
+• El Nacional – several restaurant concepts under one roof off the Gracia. ย Festive don’t miss it.
+Great for groups, families, kids – fun for all.

-• Casa Madre Taberna – near the Sagrada Familia.
-Great for lunch or dinner.
-Oh the seafood rice is so so good.
+• Madre Taberna Moderna – perfect little restaurant near the Sagrada Familia. ย Great for lunch or dinner. ย Oh my oh my the seafood rice is so so good.ย

 • Terraza Martinez – lovely, good food, good service with beautiful views.
 Ask for a table by the window.
 Monjuic

-• El Cercle – fun lunch spot in the Gothic area upstairs on a terrace overlooking the hustle and bustle
+• El Cercle – perfect lunch spot in the Gothic on a second floor terrace overlooking the hustle and bustle below

 • Bar Mut – Another fantastic Catalan tapas place – order fresh seafood off the daily chalkboard menu. they’ll walk you through it!
 Also take a minute to check out the “film” on their website.
 Muy divertido.